lsst-ts/ts_tma_tma-documentation_hmi-computers_documentation/00 Structure/LSST_HMI_SoftwareDocumentation_0_Structure.md

 [here](https://gitlab.tekniker.es/aut/projects/3151-LSST/LabVIEWCode/HMIComputers).
 The purpose of this documentation is to explain the architecture design of the HMI system.
 To do so, the main components of the HMI code are explained.
-The develop tools and tips are also included as part of the documentation and explained in a separated file.
+The develop tools and tips are also included as part of the documentation.

 Important notes:

 - In the documentation there could be some misunderstandings due to the naming of the hardware devices and software.
 Mainly when using the abbreviations EUI and HHD.
   - EUI stands for Engineering User Interface, but sometimes it is used to refer to the PC that runs the EUI itself.
-This PC it is named MCC (Main Control Computer).
+This PC is named MCC (Main Control Computer).
   - HHD stands for Handheld Device, but the EUI that runs on the HHD it is also called HHD.